1889 – 1920 Modernizing America Modern Womanhood

 Go to Resource

-The story of a woman who fought to create community and opportunity for Black citizens in Jim Crow Richmond, Virginia and went on to be the first Black woman bank president in the United States.
+The story of the first Black woman bank president in the United States.

 CURRICULUM CONNECTIONS: